Associate Professor of Political Science

 She holds a Ph.D. in Politics and International Relations from the University of Southern California (2011).
-Her research interests include diaspora and migration, Middle East politics, foreign policy analysis, human trafficking and the intersection of culture and gender.
-She has conducted field research in Syria and Lebanon, where she was a research affiliate at the Lebanese Emigration Research Center at Notre Dame University- Louaizé.
+Her research interests include diasporas and migration, Middle East politics, foreign policy analysis, and gender in international relations.
+She has conducted research in Syria and Lebanon, where she was a research affiliate at the Lebanese Emigration Research Center at Notre Dame University.

-Dr. Marinova's book "Ask What You Can Do For Your (New) Country: How Host States Use Diasporas" (Oxford University Press, 2017) examines host state government utilization of diasporas, developing a classification and a theoretical model of the conditions under which this previously unexamined phenomenon occurs.
-She tests the model against 8 cases of diasporas from the US, Middle East and Latin America, including studies of the Lebanese, Iraqi and Cuban diasporas in the US, Iraqis in Iran and Syro-Lebanese in Brazil.
+Dr. Marinova's book "Ask What You Can Do For Your (New) Country: How Host States Use Diasporas" (Oxford University Press, 2017) examines a previously unexamined phenomenon: how host states utilize diasporas to advance mutually beneficial foreign policy goals.
+The book advances a theoretical model to analyze when this phenomenon occurs, and it delves into the multiple avenues across which it takes place, in a variety of regimes, and across political, security, and commercial matters, proposing a classification with examples worldwide.
+She tests the theoretical model against 8 cases of diasporas from the US, Middle East and Latin America, including studies of the Lebanese, Iraqi and Cuban diasporas in the US (regarding the 2005 Syrian withdrawal from Lebanon, among other cases), Iraqis in Iran (in the 1980s and 1990s) and Syro-Lebanese in 1970s Brazil.

-Dr. Marinova’s work has been published in Foreign Policy Analysis, as part of George Mason University’s Global Migration and Transnational Politics series and in the International Studies Association Compendium.
+Dr. Marinova's work has appeared in Foreign Policy Analysis and in the International Studies Association Compendium.
 She is a former fellow of the USC Center for Excellence in Teaching and a lifetime member of Phi Kappa Phi.
-Dr. Marinova’s professional memberships include the American Political Science Association, the Middle East Studies Association and the International Studies Association (ISA).
+Her professional memberships include the American Political Science Association, the Middle East Studies Association and the International Studies Association (ISA).
 She is a past Communications chair (2011-2013) of the Ethnicity, Nationalism and Migration section of ISA.

 In March 2017, she was honored to be selected as a recipient of the 2017 President's Award for Excellence in Teaching, Wayne State University's highest teaching honor.